msprengholz/KirigamiHoneycomb/README.md

 - load any geometry and process it into a FLD
 - overcome the limitation that the arbitrarily shaped cross section is fixed along the third axis
-  - add perforated lines to remove additional material, this should result in the wanted geometry
+  - add perforated lines to remove additional material; this should result in the wanted geometry
 - be able to split the FLD into multiple parts that can be joined back together after folding
-  - this is mostly constrained by manufacturing (the size of the laser cutter)
-- load additional cutting geometry
+  - this is needed because laser cutters are limited in the sheet size they can work on
   - the FLD approximates the outer curves of the mesh
-  - inner cavities should also be drawn on the FLD
+  - inner cavities should also be drawn on the FLD as perforations that can be removed after folding and gluing

 ## Defining The Process